tomal00/barometer/README.md

 ### HW Prerequisites
 * [Sense Hat](https://www.raspberrypi.org/products/sense-hat/) add-on board
 * A device compatible with the Sense Hat (e.g. [Raspberry pi 3-B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/))
-* A MySQL database, where you will store the data from the barometer

 ### SW Prerequisites